 Patients’ movements teach us that acts of law established in separation from disease realities remain a prosthesis imposed on society to keep it under control.
 The important matters are being discussed in the waiting rooms and corridors of hospitals’ ERs, in queues of people waiting for their benefits.
 The sick are the avant-garde of radical democracy, because it is the weakness that highlights the most systemic exclusions.
-A society that is hard of hearing inevitably repeats the trauma of fascism; in the form easier to apply and share.

 We change the algorithms, we reverse the rules!
 How about a sick-leave for everyone!
 In an abstract society at the top of the growth index, let us talk about the matter that should never become a subject of speculation.
 We demand a place for the reality of a body.
 The exhibition entitled Creative Sick States: AIDS, CANCER, HIV aims to cast a spell on reality in which there is no space for the body, in particular, the seropositive body, the one after mastectomy, with abnormal abilities, dependencies, pains, panic attacks, and inflammations.
 We assume that illness is the real, and patients’ problems are social challenges that we need to deal with together.
 The health is a fiction, an impossible ideal to achieve.
 We need to normalise and socialise the disease because health has died, or perhaps it has never existed?